siddhi-io/siddhi-io-cdc/docs/index.md

 Siddhi-io-cdc
 ======================================

 The **siddhi-io-cdc extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a>.
-It publishes change data of MySQL database in the key-value map format.
+It publishes change data of MySQL database in the key-value format.

 ## Prerequisites